Stochastic Neural Network Symmetrisation in Markov Categories: Acknowledgements

 \section{Acknowledgements}

-This work would not have been possible without John Cornish, Catherine Macaulay, and Rachael Morey, who supported me throughout and kept me focussed and on track.
-I am also very grateful to Paolo Perrone for his encouragement, enthusiasm, and helpful conversations.
-Finally, my many thanks to Sam Staton and his research group more generally for creating a welcoming and friendly community that has only made my enthusiasm for this topic grow.
+This work would not have been possible without my parents John and Cathy and my partner Rachael, who supported me throughout and kept me focussed and on track.
+I am also very grateful to Paolo Perrone for his encouragement, enthusiasm, and helpful conversations, and for the useful feedback he, Pedro Amorim, and Dario Stein gave on the first version of this paper.
+My many thanks also to Sam Staton and his research group more generally for creating a welcoming and friendly community that has only made my enthusiasm for this topic grow.